jebas/connect-pg/Readme.md

 connect-pg's correct_web() as an example.
 * Though you don't have to use Jasmine for every module, some automated testing method is preferred.
+* Be careful of using pgTAP's startup, setup, teardown, and shutdown functions.
+These run before and after the test function is run.
+In development this is fine, but it may cause the installation to call on features that have not been installed yet.

 ## LICENSE